shnarazk/mios/README.md

 * On a subset of SAT-RACE 2015 Application Problems (timeout: 1200 sec)

-This is a result on a subset the problems of which MiniSat-2.2.0 can solve in 1000 secs. `Minisat * 3.4` is the line scaled the result of MiniSat-1.14 by 3.4.
+This is a result on a subset the problems of which MiniSat-2.2.0 can solve in 1000 secs. `3.4 * minisat` is the line scaled the result of MiniSat-1.14 by 3.4.
 This means that mios-1.1.1 is *3.4 times* slower than MiniSat-1.14.

 ![scatter plot](https://cloud.githubusercontent.com/assets/997855/14322605/746d2652-fc58-11e5-9fdc-588c7dc02508.png)

 * Performances on [various 3SAT problems (uf-* series)](http://www.cs.ubc.ca/~hoos/SATLIB/benchm.html)